 This post may contain affiliate links.
 Please see my full disclosure policy for details.

-The dust bunnies are scampering about the house, piles of old school assignments are littering the counter, video games are scattered on the floor, and the official end of the school year count down is on.
+The dust bunnies are scampering about the house, piles of school assignments are littering the kitchen table, and toys and video games are scattered on the living room floor.

 With your shoulders slumping, and your coffee-induced good mood tanking, you instantly turn into the grumpy kitty.